• Skip to main content

 Your pancreas needs potassiumOpens in a new tab to produce the hormone insulin.
 And yes, insulin is important.

 When you consume carbs, you break those carbs into sugar and absorb the sugar into your bloodstream.
-Insulin transports that sugar into muscle and liver cells, preventing high blood sugar (high blood sugar damages many organs).
+Insulin transports that sugar into muscle and liver cells, preventing high blood sugar (high blood sugar damages many organsOpens in a new tab).
 Insulin resistance occurs when insulin fails to move blood sugar into cells — the core pathology of type 2 diabetes.

 So potassium helps you make insulin, but do higher potassium intakes reduce diabetes risk?
 Possibly.
 For instance, The Nurses' Health StudyOpens in a new tab, which followed 84,360 women over six years, found that women eating the most potassium had a 38% lower diabetes risk than women consuming the least.
 A 2017 reviewOpens in a new tab didn’t find the same link, but did note that low blood potassium levels were linked to risk of diabetes.